CarbonixUAV/pyStream/README.md

 > sudo systemctl enable pystream
 > sudo systemctl start pystream

-### Installing (Server)
-This assumes that pyStream is located in ~/pyStream

-Run the following commands to install required packages:
-> cd ~/pyStream
-> echo "PATH=\$PATH:~/.local/bin" >> ~/.profile
-> source ~/.profile
-> pip3 install -r requirements.txt --user

-Run initially to check:
-./runReleaseDistributor.sh
-(The server will only appear on the wireguard network)

-Once tested and verified, create a service:
-> sudo cp pydist.service /etc/systemd/system
-> sudo systemctl enable pydist
-> sudo systemctl start pydist

 ### Running

-Once running, the video streamer will be active at http://<CM4 IP or Wireguard server IP>:5000, where settings can be configured.
+Once running, the video streamer will be active at http://<CM4 IP>:5000, where settings can be configured.

 The video streamer automatically saves settings and will restore them on reboot.